cuernodegazpacho/legotrain/README.md

 _SmartTrain_.
-The corresponding module _train.py_ contains class definitions for these, as well as for auxiliary objects that are used to control the train's motors, their LED headlights (when so equipped), their hub's LED color light, and vision sensors mounted pointing down that are used to detect color tiles on the track.
+The corresponding module _train.py_ contains class definitions for these, as well as for auxiliary objects that are used to control the train's motors, their LED headlights (when so equipped), their hub's LED color light, report battery status, and handle events from vision sensors mounted pointing down that are used to detect color tiles on the track.

-Other classes exist to handle a simple train with no vision sensor, but which can optionally have LED headlights (_SimpleTrain_), and a composite train made by linking back-to-back the two engines, with all cars in between (_CompoundTrain_).
+Other classes exist to handle a simple train with no vision sensor, but which can optionally have LED headlights (_SimpleTrain_), and a composite train made by linking back-to-back two engines, with all cars in between (_CompoundTrain_).
+In this composite train, the front engine is represented by an instance of _SimpleTrain_ equipped with LED headlights, and the rear engine is represented by an instance of _SmartTrain_.
+The control software handles the details of acceleration and braking with two engines working in reverse and with uneven battery voltages as well (see video with example).

-Currentlly these may not work properly because most of the recent development work focused on the two-train configuration.
+Currentlly these special configurations may not work properly because most of the recent development work focused on the two-train configuration.

 ### Track

 The track for this initial project is topologically a simple circle with two branches that are used as train stations.
 Each one serves one sensor-equipped train.
-The track is divided into segments; the main goal of the software is to ensure that each segment is occupied by mostly one, and only one, train, at any given time.
+The track is divided into segments; and the main goal of the software is to ensure that each segment is occupied by mostly one, and only one, train, at any given time.

 The simple track configuration described above can be divided into four segments;
-two are associated with each one of the stations, and there are two other segments laid out in between the stations.
-Segments are marked by color tiles laid out on the track at each segment's ends, in such a way that a train, when moving over a color tile, will send a signal to the controlling script.
+two are associated with each one of the stations, and two segments laid out in between the stations and connecting them.
+Segments are marked by color tiles laid out on the track at each segment end points, in such a way that a train, when moving over a color tile, will send a signal to the controlling script.
 That way, the script can know where the train is at that moment, and take actions accordingly.
 The station segments differ slightly from the above configuration, by having a single red tile marking the point